-People are generally familiar with the idea that an accident which occurs while working may constitute a workers compensation case, while an accident that occurs outside of work may constitute a personal injury case.
-There are times, however, when a single accident invokes BOTH a workers compensation AND a personal injury case.
+People are generally familiar with the idea that an accident that occurs while working may constitute a worker's compensation case, while an accident that occurs outside of work may constitute a personal injury case.
+There are times, however, when a single accident invokes BOTH a worker's compensation AND a personal injury case.
 When this happens you may receive compensation under both claims for the same event.
-For this to occur, your injury must be work related, but caused by a “third party”, that is, someone or event that is not employer related.
-Some examples will illustrate.
+For this to occur, your injury must be work-related, but caused by a “third party”, that is, someone or event that is not employer-related.
+Some examples that will illustrate this:

 Injured Fork Lift Driver

 Let's say you are a forklift driver employed by Company A, unloading a pallet of goods from a trailer that is operated by a driver from Company B. If the driver starts to move the trailer from the dock while the forklift is on the dock plate, causing the forklift to fall to the ground, injuring the forklift driver, the forklift driver would be entitled to compensation both from his employer (as clearly he was performing a work-related activity when injured) as well as from Company B, (for negligently moving the trailer from the dock).
 Sound far fetched?
 It is, except that this event actually happened, and Lipkin & Apter represented the injured worker in both cases.

 Another, more common example, would involve a delivery man for Company A who is injured by another driver (either an individual or an employee of Company B) while making a delivery.

 Proof of Negligence

 You must keep in mind that each claim must satisfy the basic elements of a cause of action.
 In a personal injury setting, negligence must be proven, while in a worker's compensation claim, you must only prove that you were performing your job duties in the course of, and in the scope of, your employment.
 Negligence is a non-factor in a worker's compensation claim.